Structured governance assurance for UK school governing boards.

 • What evidence exists that the Autumn actions are making a difference?

 • Is progress against the SIP targets on track?
-Where are the gaps?
+Where is it falling short?

 • What barriers or risks have emerged, and how is leadership responding?